TLH-Gia/CT_Project_Group1/Integrate Map and Routing API.md

 | **Risk** | High | Low | Low |
 | **Project suitability** | Not necessary | Highly suitable | Suitable |

  >**Conclusion:** Choose OpenRouteService because it meets all project requirements, is easy to implement, and provides ample daily requests.
+Besides, use Geoapify for more accurate geocoding.